plotdb/block/README.md

      - `function({name,version,path})`: return URL for given `name`, `version` and `path` of a block.
      - `string`: the registry base url. block.manager will look up blocks under this url with this rule:
        - `/block/<name>/<version>/<path>`
+   - `rescope`: optional. either a rescope object, or a registry function for rescope object as follow
+     - `function({name,version,path})`: return URL for given `name`, `version` and `path` of a module file.
+   - `csscope`: optional. either a csscope object, or a registry function for csscope object as follow
+     - `function({name,version,path})`: return URL for given `name`, `version` and `path` of a module file.
+   - `moduleRegistry`: optional. as a shorthand, provide registry for both `rescope` and `csscope`
+     - omitted for either rescope and csscope if provided correspondingly.
  - `setRegistry(v)`: update `registry` dynamically.
    - `v`: can be a function or string, similar to the option in constructor.
  - `set({name,version,path,block}): register a block with `name`, `version` and `path`.